top of page

 • Paid in the form of cash, property, goods, or virtual currency

-Deductions - Gig workers can deduct their business expenses such as the use a vehicle phone, computer to provide services, sell goods, rent a home to travelers, sell crafts, or to provide car rides.
+Deductions - Gig workers can deduct their business expenses such as the use a vehicle, phone or computer to provide services, sell goods, rent a home to travelers, sell crafts, or provide car rides.

 Rentals - Special rules apply if you rent out a home or apartment and also live in it during the year.
 The IRS has tool here that walks you through a series of questions to determine if rental income is taxable.